-The number of times that barriers are listed is almost 4 time the number of times enablers are listed.
+The outcome of the analysis shows that the number of times that barriers are listed almost 4 times as often as enablers are listed.
 In general, this could mean that the barriers are perceived as bigger and more important than the enablers.

-The fact that “social” is only seen as barrier subscribes to the idea that the majority of society has not yet or only partially embraced upcycling and reuse of resource.
-These same applies for “awareness”.
+The fact that “social” is only seen as barrier subscribes to the idea that the majority of society has not yet or only partially embraced upcycling and reuse of resources.
+The same applies for “awareness”.
 This is mentioned as a barrier more often than as an enabler.

-It is striking that “Policy (government)/Vision (companies)” has an equal score.
+It is striking that “Policy (government) and Vision (companies)” as an enabler has an equal score.
 This could mean that having a policy or vision in place to back-up or support upcycling and reuse of resources is precondition to support this development.
-This outcome is backed up by the observation under 4.1 that companies are more likely to implement successful upcycling initiatives if sustainability is core to the company’s ethos.
+This outcome is backed up by the observation that companies are more likely to implement successful upcycling initiatives if sustainability is core to the company’s ethos.

 “Business case” is mentioned 38 times as an enabler and at least 89 times as a barrier.
-From this could be derived that it is still very difficult to realise a business case when upcycling waste into a secondary resource and/or product.
-This is not surprising if we consider that society is still largely organized in a linear way.
-Circular business models are therefore often difficult to realize.
+From this could be derived that it is still very difficult to realize a business case when upcycling waste into a secondary resource and/or product.
+This is not surprising if considered that society is still largely organized in a linear way, which often makes Circular business models difficult to realize.
 However due to lacking awareness, companies could be lacking information about successful circular business cases and thus not being aware of the opportunities for themselves.

-Themes and keywords categorized under “Legislation” are only mentioned as barrier.
+“Legislation” is also and only mentioned as barrier.
 Given the fact that the values of today’s society are protected by legislation, it is not illogical that legislation is being regarded as a barrier.
 After all, the waste legislation is aimed at removing waste safely and quickly as possible and without harming humans.
-The recovery of waste is “contrary to” this.
+The recovery of waste is “contrary” to this.